File Fast Bankruptcy – Frequently Asked Questions

 No, you can pay our entire attorney fee prior to filing the Chapter 7 bankruptcy.Do You Offer an Installment Option for Chapter 13 Bankruptcy?

 You must provide your last three (3) years of tax returns to the Chapter 7 Trustee who will oversee your case.
-If you do not want to track down your complete tax returns for the last three tax years, we highly recommend that you pay the $33 fee to order a tax transcript directly from the IRS.
+If you do not want to track down your complete tax returns for the last three tax years, we can do it for you at no additional charge!
+You must pay only the $13 charge by the IRS to order a tax transcript directly from them.
 This will substitute the need to find all those tax returns.

-In summary, you can get your Chapter 7 bankruptcy filed for as little as $249 in attorney fees and $326 in costs, for a total of only $575!
+In summary, you can get your Chapter 7 bankruptcy filed for as little as $400 in costs, with no up-front attorney fees!